-Sections of this policy include Special Collections Goals, University Archives, Area Research Center, Local History Book Collection, Rare Book Collection, and Records Management Program.
+Sections of this policy include Special Collections Goals, University Archives, Area Research Center (ARC), Local History Book Collection, and the Rare Book Collection.

 Special Collections Goals

 - Preserve, organize, and describe all collections according to current archival and library standards.